Guns That Look Like Cell Phones-Truth!

 Summary of eRumor:

-This story says that European officials are finding .22 caliber guns that are manufactured to look like cellular telephones.
-It warns travelers to be careful, for example, around airport authorities because they are having to contend with judging whether cell phones carried by air passengers may be lethal.
+And reports about cell guns are nothing new.
+The first one we investigated dates back to 2000.
+Back then, European officials issued a warning that .22 caliber guns were being manufactured to look like cellular telephones.
+Travelers were warned to be careful around airports in particular because they authorities were having to contend with judging whether cell phones carried by air passengers may be lethal.

 (Photo: U.S. Customs Service)

 Below forwarded for your information and awareness when travelling abroad.